Nyerguds/MobiusMapEditor/README.md

 * Red Alert's Interior tileset now supports randomising the 1x1 tiles that contains alternate versions.
 * If mods add extra tiles to existing 1x1 tilesets, these will be treated as 1x1 randomisable too.
 * Tanya's default colouring in the editor preview is now Allied.
+* Fixed incorrect tooltip placement when using bounds dragging mode on a different monitor.